Skip to Content

 Shop - unisex

 Ignore the quirky kaleidoscopic colourways, this is a serious super shoe.
-Featuring an aggressive rocker geometry, dual-density PEBA midsole and full-length winged carbon plate, it’s also 36g lighter than the 1.0, putting it on a par with force top racers.
+Featuring an aggressive rocker geometry, dual-density PEBA midsole and full-length winged carbon plate, it’s also 36g lighter than the 1.0, putting it on a par with other top racers.
 The two layers of PEBA create a wonderfully responsive ride – a snappy sensation, supported by the MetaRocker which drives you forward.
 The winged plate aids stability and propulsion and with the pumped-up midsole you barely notice ground impact forces.
 Testers described the feel as ‘like bouncing on a space hopper’ and ‘gliding, if not flying’ at faster paces.

 The Active Foot Frame cradles the foot for a supportive locked-in feel; a stretchy, gusseted tongue wraps soft-but-secure around the top of the foot; and the cushioned collar aids stability and comfort there, too.